 Fill up on a hearty breakfast at Half Cup.
-Their Full English is jam-packed full of grilled bacon, roasted tomato, baked beans, mushrooms, hash browns and a slice of granary toast topped with eggs.
+Their Full English is jam-packed full of grilled bacon, roasted tomato, baked beans, mushrooms, hash browns and a slice of buttered sourdough topped with a soft egg.

-For just £8.50, it is one of the most affordable big plates in the area.
-Meanwhile, you can also tuck into Parma ham pancakes, toasted banana bread, Buddha bowls or your choice of breakfast brioche.
+For just £10.50, it is one of the most affordable big plates in the area.
+Meanwhile, you can also tuck into savoury pancakes, loaded croissants, bircher muesli or your choice of breakfast brioche.

 Granger & Co